-1. Many automobile insurance companies provide a website for use by consumers to generate insurance quotes.
+- 1. Many automobile insurance companies provide a website for use by consumers to generate insurance quotes.
 These quoting tools are designed with a data "prefill" capability to pull in additional information about the individual from third party databases.
-When a user enters certain personal details-such as name, date of birth, and/or address-a quote tool with prefill capabilities will populate other fields with additional private information about the person.
-Quoting tools for consumers are available on the insurer's public website.
+When a user enters certain personal details-such as name, date of birth, and/or address-a quoting tool with prefill capabilities will populate other fields with additional private information about the person.
+Quoting tools for consumers are available on the insurer's public website. - 2.
+To provide prefill functionality, insurance companies contract with third-party data providers to license the use of the data provider's information.
+These databases contain the private information of New York residents as defined by General Business Law ("GBL") §§ 899-aa and 899-bb.
+After a user enters the required data into the quoting tool, the website application transmits a request to the data provider.
+The data provider, in turn, identifies the individual associated with those data points, and then returns additional data about the individual to the insurer's quote tool.

-- 2. To provide prefill functionality, insurance companies contract with third-party data providers to license the use of the data provider's information.
-These databases contain vast amounts of consumer data, including the private information of New York residents as defined by General Business Law ("GBL") §§ 899-aa and 899-bb.
-After a user enters the required data into the instant quote application, the application transmits the information to the data provider.
-The data provider, in turn, uses that information to identify the individual associated with those data points, and then returns additional data about the individual to the insurer's instant quote application. - 3.
-These automatically populated fields include information that is relevant in estimating an auto insurance quote, but which the average consumer might not know from memory.
+- 3. These automatically populated fields include information that is relevant in estimating an auto insurance quote, but which the average consumer might not know from memory.
 Two common examples of pre-fill information are the consumer's driver's license number ("DLN") and vehicle identification number.
-Automatically populated fields can also include names and DLNs of additional members of the consumer's household. - 4.
+Automatically populated fields also frequently include the names, DLNs, and other personal information of additional members of the household. - 4.
 The data in automatically populated fields does not need to be displayed to the public in order to be utilized by the insurer to generate the automobile insurance quote.
 Insurers have their own independent obligations to keep private data secure.